ccheemeng/perceptual-urban-walk/README.md

 6. [cluster-samples](./cluster-samples/)
 7. [generate-env](./generate-env/)

+The utilities do not always have to be run sequentially.
+As long as all the prerequisites are met, certain operations may be performed concurrently.
+Refer to the flowchart below for the required inputs and expected outputs for each utility and sub-utility.

 A test input has been provided in [GeylangBahru/](./GeylangBahru/) with the necessary base files:
 * [GeylangBahru-boundary.geojson](./GeylangBahru/GeylangBahru-boundary.geojson)
 * [GeylangBahru-polygons.geojson](./GeylangBahru/GeylangBahru-polygons.geojson)